 In most cases, U.S. creditors are not going to come after your assets in a foreign country and, if they did, you can always avail yourselves of that country’s bankruptcy laws.

 But, there are times when it is necessary, such as if you do still have assets in the USA or receive income from a US company, or plan to return in the near future.
-So then, the questions become A. Can you file bankruptcy in the USA and, if so, B. WHERE in the USA can you file?
+So: Can you file bankruptcy in the USA and, if so, WHERE in the USA can you file?

-Are you Eligible to be a Bankruptcy Debtor in the United States USA?
+Are you Eligible to File Bankruptcy in the United States?

-My article covers this in detail, but to summarize:
+My article covers this in some detail, but to summarize:

 Also, although it isn’t a requirement, for practical purposes you also must have a mailing address in the USA where you regularly receive mail.

 Where in the United States Can you File Your Bankruptcy Case (VENUE)?

 Once it is determined that you are eligible to file a case in the USA, the next question becomes WHERE in the USA you can file bankruptcy.

 Federal venue laws require that your case be filed in the district where you have resided for the greater part of the 180 day period prior to filing your bankruptcy case.